alex-g-alvarez/idn-custom-login-page/README.md

     1. `/views/login.hbs`: a login page, which pulls in and uses functions in the IdentityNow JavaScript library
     2. `/views/index.hbs`: a "portal" page containing links to your apps
-3. In `/views/login.hbs`, change the `var baseUrl =` value to the base URL of your IdentityNow site.
-4. Configure IdentityNow to use the sample login page.
+3. Configure IdentityNow to use the sample login page.
 This requires making an HTTP request to update your org's configuration.
 Here are the basic steps using Chrome's Postman extension:
     1. Using Chrome, sign in to IdentityNow as an admin.